utshomax/postman-docs/src/pages/docs/postman-cli/postman-cli-options.md

 #### Examples for repos linked with git

 The options for the `api publish` command differ depending on if you specified a schema folder or schema root file when setting up the Git integration.
 Git integrations added in Postman v10.17 or later (macOS) or v10.18 or later (Windows) use a schema root file.
+Git integrations added in other Postman versions use a schema folder.
 Learn more about [connecting an API to a Git repository](/docs/designing-and-developing-your-api/versioning-an-api/versioning-an-api-overview/).

-To determine which command option you should use, examine the API's configuration file in the repository, located in the `.postman` directory.

-* If a `rootDirectory` is specified under `[config.relations.apiDefinition]`, use the `--api-definition <schemaDirectoryPath>` option:
+* If the API uses a schema folder, publish the API using the `--api-definition <schemaDirectoryPath>` option:

     ```plaintext
     postman api publish <apiId> --name v1\